mircealungu/student-projects/writing_guidelines/Format_Tables_Carefully.md

 # Format Tables Carefully

-If you have numbers, separate the thousands; and align right; it's easier to compare across the column.
+If you have numbers on your columns, separate the thousands.

+Also align numbers to the right: it's easier to compare numbers across the column if they're right aligned.